DTU-SPE/oryx-editor-extension/README.md

 #### Deploy web apps and database in Docker containers
 * `$ cd /path/to/workspace/oryx-editor-extension`
+* `$ cp ./build.properties.sample ./build.propertis` and configure the values
+* `$ cp ./poem-jvm/db.env.sample ./poem-jvm/db.env` and configure the values
+* In ./build.properties change value of attribute *docker-container-web* to container name of the web container (usually should be oryxeditorextension_web_1, but check `$ docker ps` if automatic naming has changed)
 * `$ docker-compose -f docker-compose.yml up`
-* Log entry indicating that the web server is initialized: `web_1  | INFO: Server startup in 1094 ms`
-* Log entry indicating that the database is initialized: `db_1   | LOG:  database system is ready to accept connections`
-* In a separate terminal: `$ cd /path/to/workspace/oryx-editor-extension`
-* `$ ant create-schema`
-* In ./build.properties change *docker-container-web* to container name of the web container (usually should be oryxeditorextension_web_1, but check `$ docker ps` if automatic naming has changed)
-* `$ ant deploy-all-docker`
+* `$ sh post_setup.sh`

 #### Deploy web apps and database in local containers
 ##### Deploy web apps in local Tomcat 6 container